top of page

 DrizzleX's IoT-based Micrometer

-DrizzleX micrometers help you track every drop of water in your building.
+DrizzleX’s submetering solution helps you track every drop of water in your building.
 These smart devices go on each water fixture, like showers, sinks, toilets, and even hose bibs outside.
 They quietly measure how much water is used and send the data to your DrizzleX dashboard.

 You don’t need to open any walls or do plumbing work.
 Just place the micrometers, plug in the gateway, and you’re ready to go.
 In about 15 minutes per apartment, you’ll have full visibility into water use.

-Once installed, the system gives you live alerts if there’s a water leak or someone is using too much water.
+Once installed, the system gives you live alerts if there’s a water leak or if someone is using too much water.
 You can even use this data to help with billing and talk to tenants about overuse.
-The battery lasts up to ten years, so you don’t have to worry about maintenance.
-Best of all, these micrometers come in different shapes for different fixtures.

 One model even fits neatly inside a bathtub spout where you can’t see it at all.
 Simple setup, no maintenance, and real-time data, it’s a smart way to save water and money.